sniafas/RetBul-Core/README.md

-# RetBul's Retrieval Core - Feature2d Exctraction
+# RetBul's Retrieval Core - Feature2d Extraction

 RetBul(Retrieval Building) is an online image retrieval platform applied on a custom dataset of flat buildings in Athens.
 RetBul's retrieval mechanism is implemented with feature extraction techniques using the SURF & SIFT image descriptors.